marca116/IFT6759/README.md

 9_shrink_and_balance_dataset.py : Shrink train_lcquad2_final.json down to a more managable size (ex:  1.4k), while keeping the same template ratio as the original dataset (train.json).

+# Query LLM

+1_answer_question_no_added_info.py : Go through all questions in the given dataset and attempt to answer each question using only the LLM to answer it (no added info).
+Save the results to qald_X_train_solved_answers.json

+2_identify_entity_in_question.py : Query the LLM to identify the main entity for the question and make a guess as to what the true answer could be.
+Save the results in NER_both.json.

+3_ner_guessed_answers_only.py : Similarly to step 1, use only the answers guessed in the previous step to answer each question.
+Since no extra info was given, this is equivalent to what was done in step 1.
+This macro f1 score can be used as a baseline to compare with the f1 scores obtained after adding more information to the query in the later steps.
+Save the results as qald_9_plus_train_with_long_answer_solved_answers_NER.json.

 # Final

 The final versions of all datasets is in the "datasets" folder.